 Confiscated mobile phones will be handed in to reception where they will be kept securely.
-The parent/carer will be contacted to arrange collection.
-On the first occasion in an academic year the phone will be available to collect by a parent/carer at the end of the same day.
-On the second occasion in an academic year the phone will be available to collect by a parent /carer at the end of the following day.
-On the third occasion the phone will be available to collect on the final day of the week the phone is confiscated.
+The parent/carer will be contacted to inform them.
+On the first occasion in an academic year the phone will be available to collect by the student at the end of the same day.
+On the second occasion in an academic year the phone will be available to collect by a parent /carer at the end of the day.
+On the third occasion the phone will be available to collect on the following day and parents will be contacted to discuss the repeated use of phones in school.
+Where there are repeated concerns about the use of phones in school students may be asked to hand over their phone at the start of the day until they leave school.